Confirm-Solutions/confirmasaurus/docs/git_subtree.md

 git subtree pull --prefix imprint imprint main --squash
 ```

 Add to push a branch to the external repo.
 ```
-git remote add -f imprint git@github.com:Confirm-Solutions/imprint.git git subtree push --prefix=imprint imprint branchname
+git remote add -f imprint git@github.com:Confirm-Solutions/imprint.git git subtree push --squash --prefix=imprint imprint branchname
 ```

 (I put the remote add commands in there just to avoid errors.
 You only need to run the remote add once per git clone.)